-where N are the number of mapped shallow landslides, f_t are the predicted probabilities for shallow landslide occurrence (between 0 or 1), and o_t are the observed (mapped) of shallow landslides (either no=0 or yes=1).
-The Brier score (BS) is 135 equivalent to the Mean-squared error, yet is valid for binary observations.
-A BS of zero indicates perfect model performance, while 1 is the worst possible score (prediction is opposite of observation).
-Probability predictions that are further away from the observation are penalised more heavily.
+where N is the number of mapped shallow landslides, f_t represents the predicted probabilities for shallow-landslide occurrence (between 0 or 1), and o_t represents the observed (mapped) shallow landslides (either no = 0 or yes = 1).
+The Brier score (BS) is equivalent to the mean squared error yet is valid for binary observations.
+A BS of 0 indicates perfect model performance, while 1 is the worst possible score (prediction is opposite of observation).
+Probability predictions that are farther away from the observation are penalised more heavily.
 If the model predicts a 50 % chance of shallow landslide every time (random), a score of 0.25 is achieved for a balanced data set (Steyerberg et al., 2010; Raja et al., 2017).
 We re-estimate the BS with bootstrapping (500 repetitions, sampled with replacement) to achieve confidence intervals.